City Comptroller >

 Patrick J. Curry – Executive Assistant to the Comptroller

-With experience in city, county, and state government, Patrick J. Curry has been a top advisor to Comptroller Schroeder for nearly a decade, in addition to being a published journalist and public relations specialist.
-Curry is responsible for all media relations, press releases, website management, and is the Comptroller's liaison to the Common Council and other governmental entities.
-He also serves as Host of the Comptroller's Corner television show on Channel 22.
+With experience in city, county, and state government, Patrick J. Curry has been a top adviser to Comptroller Schroeder for more than a decade, in addition to being a published journalist and public relations specialist.
+Curry is responsible for all media relations, press releases, graphic design, website management, and is the Comptroller's liaison to the Common Council and other governmental entities.
+He also serves as Host and Executive Producer of the Comptroller's Corner television show on Channel 22.

 Prior to joining the comptroller’s office, Curry served as Chief of Staff for Schroeder during his four terms in the New York State Assembly.
 As Chief of Staff, Curry was responsible for overseeing all communications, public relations, legislation, constituent service, and capital projects for Schroeder.
 He had similar responsibilities when Schroeder was an Erie County Legislator, serving as his Communications Director.

 A grandson of Irish immigrants, Curry was born and raised in Buffalo, graduating from City Honors School before earning a Bachelor’s Degree from the University at Albany in just over three years.
 As a reporter for The Record, a daily newspaper out of Troy, NY, Curry wrote 45 published articles, 16 on the front page, during a five-month internship.
 Also published on the front pages of The Record’s Region, Money, and Education sections, Curry covered local and national politics, crime, health care, education, business, technology, weather, and human interest stories for the newspaper.
 Curry has broadcast experience in both television and radio.
 He was an intern on CNN’s Connie Chung Tonight, in the network’s New York City Bureau, and was the host of The Pat Curry Show, a weekly radio program on WHLD-AM in Buffalo that discussed politics, sports, and current events.